 You love to have a space to call your own - whether inside or out - and you tend to build a base of operations around your folding quad chair every time you open it.
 Well, guess what... your dog will do that too!
-Instead of plopping down in the grass or on the concrete, if you give him an outdoor bed he can call his own, you might prevent him from deciding the most comfortable place in the yard is a pile of dirt.
+Instead of plopping down in the grass or on the concrete, if you give him an outdoor bed he can call his own, you might prevent him from deciding the most comfortable place in the yard is in the hole he is going to dig.
 If he has a bed he loves, he's more likely to hang out in that "designated space" rather than roll around in the mud.
 It’s a win-win.
-You can take it a step further and get them an outdoor dog bed with a canopy, to keep them shaded as well as protected from the ground.
+You can take it a step further and get them an outdoor dog bed with a canopy, and keep them shaded as well as protected from the ground.

 What an Outdoor Dog Bed Means for Your Dog's Safety

 Of course, it’s not all about spoiling your dog, it’s also about keeping her safe.
 We tend to think of dogs as tough animals who love to roll around in grass, prance around parks, and take naps pretty much anywhere they can find the space to lie down.
 However, the truth is that environmental factors such as grass and heat index can be harmful to your dog.
 Grass and hay allergies are a nuisance and much more common than you might think, (Signs Your Dog Has Allergies...), but hot temperatures can be incredibly dangerous.
 Most owners are well prepared with water for their panting pup, but an outdoor dog bed is a great way to give your dog a place to lie down without worrying about the temperature of the ground.